Start9Labs/start-os/frontend/README.md

 # EmbassyOS Frontend

-EmbassyOS has three user interfaces:
+EmbassyOS has three user interfaces and a shared library, all written in Ionic/Angular/Typescript using an Angular workspace environment:

 1. **ui**: the main user interface
 1. **setup-wizard**: used to facilitate initial setup
 1. **diagnostic-ui**: used to display certain diagnostic information in the event EmbassyOS fails to initialize

-All three user interfaces are written in Ionic/Angular/Typescript using an Angular workspace environment.
+1. **shared**: contains components, types, and functions shared amongst the three UIs.

 ## Development Environment Setup